Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

    [scripts/iothub/create-hub.sh](scripts/iothub/create-hub.sh)
 4. Create required environment variables: {TODO - need a script for this}
 5. Run the local deployment script: {TODO}

-To run Remote Monitoring in your cloud subscription: {TODO}

 Configuration
 =============